edgedb/easy-edgedb/README.md

 - Then it gives us a string saying either 'asleep' or 'awake' depending on that.

 Now if we `SELECT` this with all the properties, it will give us this: `  Object {date: '09:55:05', local_time: <cal::local_time>'09:55:05', hour: '09', awake: 'asleep'}`

+# Chapter 5 - Jonathan tries to leave the castle

+Here's what happens in this chapter:

+>During the day, Jonathan decides to try to explore the castle but too many doors and windows are locked.
+He doesn't know how to get out, and wishes he could at least send Mina a letter.
+He pretends that there is no problem, and keeps talking to Dracula during the night.
+One night he sees Dracula climb out of his window and down the castle wall, like a snake, and now he is very afraid.
+A few days later he breaks one of the doors and finds another part of the castle.
+The room is very strange and he feels sleepy.
+He opens his eyes and sees three vampire women next to him.
+He can't move.

+Since Jonathan was thinking of Mina back in London, let's learn about `std::datetime` because it uses time zones.